dirtystylus/eleventy-test/reading/ms-marvel-v8/index.md

 end_date: 2020-12-26
 ---

-I’d forgotten a lot of the events preceding this volume, but I was happy to be back in Ms. Marvel’s Jersey City."
+I’d forgotten a lot of the events preceding this volume, but I was happy to be back in Ms. Marvel’s Jersey City.